 However, for silicide spent fuels, a new step has to be added considering their high silicon content in the fuel meat.
-Indeed, this Si content leads to a high Si concentration in the dissolution solution which is not compliant with the PUREX liquid/liquid extraction process (see 3.1.1.).
+Indeed, this Si content leads to a high Si concentration in the dissolution solution which is not compliant with the PUREX liquid/liquid extraction process.